u-root/gobusybox/README.md

     for details on what Go expects.

 1. Conflicting local commands.
-E.g. two local copies of `u-root` and `u-bmc` are being combined into a busybox with `./makebb ./u-root/cmds/core/\* ./u-bmc/cmd/\*`, but u-bmc depends on u-root@v3 from GitHub.
-However, you, the user requested u-root to come from `./u-root` already.
+E.g. two local copies of `u-root` and `u-bmc` are being combined into a busybox with `./makebb ./u-root/cmds/core/* ./u-bmc/cmd/*`.
+If `u-bmc/go.mod` depends on u-root@v3 from GitHub, that conflicts with the local `./u-root` being requested with makebb.

     **Solution**: `u-bmc/go.mod` needs `replace github.com/u-root/u-root =>
     ../u-root`.